yutui1281461/pulsar/site/_includes/explanations/deploying-zk.md

 #### Multi-cluster Pulsar instance

-When deploying a global Pulsar instance, with clusters distributed across different geographical regions, the configuration store serves as a highly available and strongly consistent metadata store that can tolerate failures and partitions spanning whole regions.
+When deploying a global Pulsar instance, with clusters distributed across different geographical regions, the global ZooKeeper serves as a highly available and strongly consistent metadata store that can tolerate failures and partitions spanning whole regions.

 The key here is to make sure the ZK quorum members are spread across at least 3 regions and that other regions are running as observers.

-Again, given the very low expected load on the configuration store servers, we can share the same hosts used for the local ZooKeeper quorum.
+Again, given the very low expected load on the global ZooKeeper servers, we can share the same hosts used for the local ZooKeeper quorum.

 For example, let's assume a Pulsar instance with the following clusters `us-west`,